 Being aware of what may potentially hurt you will help you out immensely.
 For instance, don’t open every email you get unless you’re 100% certain it’s from a legitimate source.

 Even if you do open it, don’t click on any links that email urges you to.

 These types of emails are called phishing scams, where attackers pose as familiar sources to lure you into revealing your password or other sensitive information.
-Furthermore, make sure that you use strong passwords that are at least 12 characters long and a combination of numbers, symbols and both small and capital letters.
+Furthermore, make sure that you use strong passwords that are at least 12 characters long and a combination of numbers, symbols, and both small and capital letters.

 Also, don’t use the same password more than once.
 You can additionally protect your login credentials by implementing Multi-factor authentication (MFA) which adds a code sent to your phone as a text message to the login process.

 The best way to protect your startup is to identify where it’s most vulnerable.
-Attacks come in various forms, such as phishing, malware, viruses, distributed denial of service (DDoS) and other malicious software.
+Attacks come in various forms, such as phishing, malware, viruses, distributed denial of service (DDoS), and other malicious software.

 Hackers always look for weak spots in your security so they can exploit them.
 That’s why you must identify which areas of your business are most vulnerable and most likely to be attacked so that you can take proper precautions.

 That way you’ll be able to get one step ahead of the attackers and implement cybersecurity monitoring and detection to spot and prevent attacks, as well as possible breaches.
-After all, by tending to your startup’s weak spots, you’ll be able to protect it more efficiently.
+After all, by tending to your startup’s weak spots, you’ll be able to protect them more efficiently.

 Let’s be honest, no one likes annoying notifications about device and software updates and most people ignore them indefinitely.
-However, outdated devices and software are most vulnerable to cyber attacks.
+However, outdated devices and software are most vulnerable to cyber-attacks.

 Regular updates are essential to upgrade your devices such as smartphones, tablets, and computers with the latest security and usability patches.